 The expected cash flows will include cash flows from the sale of collateral held or other credit enhancements that are integral to the contractual terms a.
 A financial asset which is not credit impaired at its initial recognition/acquisition is classified in Stage 1.
-These are loans granted to debtors with low risk of default, classified as performing and not overdue.
+These are loans granted: to debtors with a low risk of default and trend-stable good key indicators (financial and non-financial), regularly serviced, and without the presence of amounts owed that are in arrears.